 Create a Pie Chart.
 Set the dimension as ‘Page Title’ and then the metric ‘Users’ and then a separate pie chart for ‘new users’.

 How do you interpret users vs new users for blog performance?

 Users - they’re all good!
 You want to bring both new users and returning users to your site.
-Strategising to both retain your loyal readers and attract new users is key to any marketing strategy.
+Setting goals to both retain your loyal readers and attract new users is key to any marketing strategy.

 A data drill down is really useful here.
-And I recommend that you create one more chart here, one which shows the channels people come to your site from, and how many new users and total users each of those channels have created.
+And I recommend that you create another chart here.
+One which shows the channels people come to your site from, and how many new users and total users each of those channels have created.

 So you’ve attracted someone to your site, but are they consuming your content?
 Are they coming in for a matter of seconds and then moving on?
 Low read times are a red flag and you should make it a priority to tweak that copy,

 To see stats for this, I think a simple table illustrates it best.
 Here are your instructions:

 Set the dimension to ‘Page Title’ and then two metrics: ‘Time on Page’ and ‘Avg.
 Time on Page.

 I like to see the total time on page (in the time period you set - eg. the past month) and also the average time on page for users.

 How do you interpret time spent on site pages for blog performance?